BUSINESSES; INDIVIDUALS, FACE COVERINGS; AIRPORT; BARS; BICYCLE BARS; and PUBLIC MEETINGS

 WHEREAS, there is a continuing and urgent need to protect all residents, employees, and visitors in Boise City from the risks relating to the COVID-19 pandemic through the protection provided by wearing facial coverings; and

-WHEREAS, there is an increasingly urgent need to reduce hospitalizations for COVID-19 in order to prevent critical healthcare shortages in Boise and Idaho; and
+WHEREAS, there is an increasingly urgent need to reduce hospitalizations for COVID-19 in order to prevent critical healthcare shortages and the activation of Crisis Standards of Care in Boise and Idaho; and

 WHEREAS, additional measures and further enforcement are necessary to protect the health, safety, and welfare of the citizens of Boise City by mitigating any negative repercussions of reopening the community due to Boise City's large population, size, and scope of Boise City services offered, and its status as the State of Idaho's business and transportation hub; and